Carrie Nation: Hatchetations

 Carrie Nation continued her saloon destruction, her fame spreading through her growing arrest record.
 After she led a raid in Wichita, Kansas, Nation's husband joked that she should use a hatchet next time for maximum damage.
 Nation replied, "That is the most sensible thing you have said since I married you."
 The couple divorced in 1901; they had no children.
 Between 1902 and 1906, she lived in Guthrie, Oklahoma.

 Alone or accompanied by hymn-singing women, Nation would march into a bar and sing and pray while smashing bar fixtures and stock with a hatchet.
-Between 1900 and 1910, she was arrested some 30 times for "hatchetations", as she came to call them.
+Between 1900 and 1910, she was arrested at least 32 times for "hatchetations", as she came to call them.
 Nation paid her jail fines from lecture-tour fees and sales of stick pins in the shape of hatchets.
-The souvenirs were provided by a Topeka, Kansas, pharmacist.
-Engraved on the handle of the hatchet, the pin reads, "Death to Rum".
+The souvenirs were provided by a pharmacist from Topeka, Kansas.